 Why You'll Love It

-- Spaghetti squash is low in carbs and calories so it's keto friendly.
+- Low Carb: Spaghetti squash is low in carbs and calories so it's low-carb diet and keto friendly.

-- Air fryer spaghetti squash takes much less time than oven baked.
+- Fast: Air fryer spaghetti squash takes much less time than oven baked.
 Only 20 minutes!

-- We can't pretend that spaghetti squash is just like regular spaghetti.
-But it's a great low-carb substitution or low calorie option.
+- Pasta replacement: I won't pretend that spaghetti squash is just like regular spaghetti.
+However, it's a great low-carb substitution, gluten-free, or low calorie option.

 What You Will Need

-- Spaghetti Squash Look for a squash that feels heavy for its size.
+- Spaghetti Squash Spaghetti squash are available year round at the grocery store.
+Look for a squash that feels heavy for its size.
 A ripe spaghetti squash is bright yellow and there should not be any blemishes, cracks, or soft spots.

 - Olive Oil I also like to use avocado oil or grapeseed oil.